mlochbaum/Singeli/doc/permutations.md

 Too bad to see the scans turn into mutation but that's how it goes.
 For `select` we have `vec_shuffle{16, ...}` from iintrinsic/select, and I guess I've gotta point out that this function is only good for `k` up to 16!
 Haha, regular 16, not 16 factorial!
 But `16 * fact{16}}` is `0x0001307777580000` bytes and you know it's a pretty big number when Singeli starts writing it as hex, so this is probably good for practical purposes, if they exist that is!
 Well, I just checked and `(16 * fact{16}) / fold{*, copy{4*3, 10}}` is 335 terabytes so it's not like impossible but that's a lot of hard drives, anyway `16` _is_ covered, it's 17 that doesn't work and that's 6 whole petabytes!

-But yeah, the reason we're stuck at 16 even though AVX2 vectors are 32 bytes is that its selection works in lanes, it splits the vectors in half and does one selection on one half and another—well, think of it like an `each` that maps over two sets of lanes really!
+But yeah, the reason we're stuck at 16 even though AVX2 does 32-byte vectors is that it selects in lanes, so it breaks the vectors in half and does one selection on one half and another—well, think of it like an `each` that maps over two sets of lanes really!
 I started with AVX2 since Ford says I have to get more comfortable with lanes, except because I don't handle `k > 16` there's not much to do really!
 I just make sure the two halves of `move_d` are the same, so when I run `sel{dv}` it does the same thing to every number in `dv`.
-Part of that is using `vec_shift_left_128` and `vec_shift_right_128` for the AVX2 versions of `shiftleft` and `shiftright`.
+One thing is I use `vec_shift_left_128` and `vec_shift_right_128` for the AVX2 versions of `shiftleft` and `shiftright`.
 The `128` means they work on 128-bit lanes!

 Look out for `(l + vl-1)/vl`, that's a ceiling division!
 We want to write `l` total indices, but maybe that's not an even multiple of `vl`, so we have to round up.
-Watch out, `dst` might need to be allocated with some extra space in case `l` rounds up on the last step.
+And that means `dst` might need to be allocated with some extra space in case `l` rounds up on the last step.
 Although for `k = 9` that would be `9 * fact{8}`, which is a multiple of 32 so that's all good!
-And on that note here's how you can make `genperms` run from the command line:
+On that note here's how you can make `genperms` run from the command line:

     fn test_perms(perm:*u8, k:u8, fact:u64) : u1 = {
       kw := u64^~k